Cirdans-Home/psfun/docs/serial.rst

 It can be `downloaded <https://dl.acm.org/doi/10.1145/1499096.1499101>`_, compiled and linked to the main library in the install phase.

-All the implemented functions and the keywords needed to load the are given in :numref:`implemented_methods`.
+The module is centered on the :code:`psfun_d_serial` type, this module contains all the options needed to set a specific matrix function to be computed.
+Not all the options are needed for every type of matrix-function, e.g., the field :fortran:`integer(psb_ipk_) :: padedegree` is used only if a Padè type algorithm is employed.
+All the keywords needed to load the implemented functions and algorithic variants are given in :numref:`implemented_methods`.

 .. list-table:: Implemented Methods
    :name: implemented_methods